eikek/docspell/modules/microsite/docs/doc/metadata.md

 archives, extracting text, anlyzing the extracted text and converting the file into a pdf.
 Text is analyzed to find metadata that can be set automatically.
 Docspell compares the extracted text against a set of known meta data.
-The *Meta Data* page allows to manage this meta data.
+The *Meta Data* page allows to manage this meta data:
-You can create the following:

 - Tags
 - Organizations
 - Persons
 - Equipments
+- Folders

 ### Tags